-On the Upper West Side, amidst the comings and goings of the rich, the very rich and the older folks living in low rent-stabilized apartments sits a certain coffee shop near 75th Street.
+On Columbus Avenue (UWS), amidst the comings and goings of the rich, the very rich and the older folks living in low rent, rent-stabilized apartments sits a certain coffee shop near 75th Street.

 When I read “A lot of moms in the area, after dropping off their kids, have been coming in and asking for CBD in their coffee, just to relax,” the Stones’ hit came immediately to mind.